Diversity mitigates polarization and consensus in opinion dynamics: Ott-Antonsen (OA) analysis

 where, $N_p$ and $N_n$ denote the number of attractive and repulsive connections for the $i^{th}$ oscillator.
 Separating the real and imaginary parts of the complex order parameters $Z^p_i$ and $Z^n_i$, we get

 Eqs.~\eqref{eq:eq28}-~\eqref{eq:eq29} give the order parameters, $R_i^p$ and $R_i^n$ and the corresponding average phases $\phi^p_i$ and $\phi^n_i$ of the positively and the negatively coupled sub-populations with respect to the $i^{th}$ individual.
-We numerically solve Eqs~\eqref{eq:eq19}-\eqref{eq:eq21} using Runge-Kutta fourth-order method with time steps of $0.01$.
+We numerically solve Eqs~\eqref{eq:eq19}-\eqref{eq:eq21} using Runge-Kutta fourth-order method until steady state is reached.
 Relevant data were extracted from the last 1000 time steps after discarding the transients.
-For each value of $A$, the coupling coefficients $K_{ij}$'s are taken from the numerically observed values of positive and negative connections for the independent and dependent runs.
-Eqs.~\eqref{eq:eq19}-~\eqref{eq:eq25} have been used to attain order parameter $R$ and average weighted order parameter $S$ in Figs.~\ref{fig:fig2}-~\ref{fig:fig5} and Fig.~\ref{fig:fig9}(a), (b).
+For each value of $A$, random initial complex values of $\bar{z}^p_j$ and $\bar{z}^n_j$ are considered and the coupling coefficients $K_{ij}$'s are taken from the numerically observed values of attractive and repulsive connections.
 Since the individual $R_i^p$ and $R_i^n$ of the oscillators differ depending on the relative attractive and repulsive connections, averaging would obscure important information.
-Therefore, we analyze the states from the perspective of a single individual and illustrate the results for $i=1$ in Fig.~\ref{fig:fig10}.
+Therefore, we analyze the states from the perspective of a single individual and illustrate the results for $i=1$ in Fig.~\ref{fig:fig11}.
 In the following subsections we describe the various dynamical states using these components of order parameters.